366 Days

 HITLER, AUSTRIAN HEAD TO CONFER

-Salzburg, Austria • February 11, 1938 On this date in 1938 Austrian Chancellor Kurt Schuschnigg arrived in Salzburg for a quick trip over the German border to confer with Adolf Hitler at his Bavarian Alps residence above Berchtesgaden, the Berghof.
-An Austrian native who had served as a lance corporal in the Bavarian Army in […]
+Salzburg, Austria · February 11, 1938 On this date in 1938 Austrian Chancellor Kurt Schuschnigg arrived in Salzburg for a quick trip over the German border to confer with Adolf Hitler at his Bavarian Alps residence, the Berghof.
+An Austrian native, Hitler had been granted German citizenship in 1932.
+The following January the Nazi Party […]

 12